KevinCarr42/Adding-Machines/README.md

 * [XGBoost](https://en.wikipedia.org/wiki/XGBoost)
 * [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow)

-It is important to note that goal of this project is not to accuractely predict the addition of two numbers.
+It is important to note that goal of this project is not to accurately predict the addition of two numbers.
 Rather, the goal of this project is to gain insights about *how* each model makes those predictions.

 ### Rules For This Experiment:
 1. No feature engineering or excluding outliers.
 Otherwise, the problem becomes trivial, and no insights are gained.